 Although the court’s jurisdiction is limited to NSW, the decision sets precedents that could have wide-reaching consequences for the viability of all fossil fuel-dependent industries in Australia.
 Law firm Corrs noted that “It is possible that the increasing recognition of causative links between fossil fuel developments and climate change could pave the way for future compensation claims of the kind now being seen in the United States.”

 Meeting growing expectations

-You can read more about Australia’s climate policy settings as they stand and the positions of the major parties ahead of the Federal election, in "Could this election signal the (beginning of the) end of climate policy uncertainty?"
+You can read more about Australia’s climate policy settings as they stand and the positions the major parties took in the lead-up to the 2019 Federal election, in "Could this election signal the (beginning of the) end of climate policy uncertainty?"

 Australian Accounting Standards Board (AuASB) and the Auditing and Assurance Standards Board (AASB) | Climate-related and other emerging risks disclosures: assessing financial statement materiality using AASB Practice Statement 2